dart-lang/language/working/augmentation-libraries/feature-specification.md

 ## Scoping

-The static and instance member namespaces for a type or extension declaration, augmenting or not, are lexical only.
-Only the declarations (augmenting or not) declared inside the actual declaration are part of the lexical scope that member declarations are resolved in.
+The static and instance member namespaces for a type or extension declaration, augmenting or not, contain all members declared by any declaration of the type or extension.
+All members, static or instance, are present in the lexical scope of member declarations.

-_This means that a static or instance member declared in the augmented declaration of a class is not *lexically* in scope in a corresponding augmenting declaration of that class, just as an inherited instance member is not in the lexical scope of a class declaration._
+_This means that a static or instance member declared in the augmented declaration of a class is in scope in a corresponding augmenting declaration of that class, just as if every member declaration had been inside the same class declaration._

-If a member declaration needs to reference a static or instance member declared in another introductory or augmenting declaration of the same type, it can use `this.name` for instance members an `TypeName.name` for static members to be absolutely sure.
-Or it can rely on the default if `name` is not in the lexical scope at all, in which case it’s interpreted as `this.name` if it occurs inside a scope where a `this` is available. _This approach is always potentially dangerous, since any third-party import adding a declaration with the same name would break the code.
-In practice that’s almost never a problem, because instance members and top-level declarations usually use different naming strategies._

 Example: